Crime Quotes / Quotations

 Three groups spend other people's money: children, thieves, politicians.
 All three need supervision.

-more Dick Armey quotes
+more Richard Armey quotes

 Political history is far too criminal and pathological to be a fit subject of study for the young.
 Children should acquire their heroes and villains from fiction.